Showndarya/Hacktoberfest/README.md

 ## How to contribute

-> Refer to the template provided below to add your word.
+> Refer the template provided below to add your word.

-> Each word must be in a different file named <word-name>.json.
+> Each word must be in a different file named [your-word-name].json.

-> Add the word to an existing folder named after the starting letter of the word or create a folder.
+> Add the word to an existing folder corresponding to the starting letter of the word or create a folder.

 ## Create your first pull request :sunglasses: